haproxytech/dataplaneapi/README.md

   -s, --restart-cmd=                               Restart command
       --reload-retention=                          Reload retention in days, every older reload id will be deleted (default: 1)
-  -t, --transaction-dir=                           Path to the transaction directory (default: /tmp/haproxy) -n, --backups-number=                            Number of backup configuration files you want to keep, stored in the config dir with version number suffix(default: 0)
+  -t, --transaction-dir=                           Path to the transaction directory (default: /tmp/haproxy) -n, --backups-number=                            Number of backup configuration files you want to keep, stored in the config dir with version number suffix (default: 0)
-  -m, --master-runtime=                            Path to the master Runtime API socket
+  -m, --master-runtime=                            Path to the master Runtime API socket -i, --show-system-info                           Show system info on info endpoint

 Logging options:
       --log-to=[stdout|file]                       Log target, can be stdout or file (default: stdout)